alibabacloud-howto/microservices-with-kubernetes/README.md

 Alibaba Cloud provides a method to configure [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#cluster-autoscaler), which is one of the [Kubernetes Autoscaler](https://github.com/kubernetes/autoscaler#kubernetes-autoscaler) and it can adjust the cluster size by changing the amount of Node.
 In Alibaba Cloud Kubenetes, the reality of Node is ECS.
 You can see the ECS instance details from the [Kubernetes Node list web console page](https://cs.console.aliyun.com/#/k8s/node/list).
 Hence, The Cluster Autoscaler in Alibaba Cloud changes the amount of ECS like [Alibaba Cloud Auto Scaling](https://www.alibabacloud.com/help/doc-detail/25857.htm).

 In this tutorial, we don't configure Cluster Autoscaler.
 If you are interested in it, you can add a configuration by [following this document](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/alicloud).
-Currently, the way [ACS Console Deployment](https://www.alibabacloud.com/help/doc-detail/89733.htm) is recommended, which configure the Cluster Autoscaler from Alibaba Cloud web console.
+Currently, the way [ACS Console Deployment](https://www.alibabacloud.com/help/doc-detail/89733.htm) is recommended, which configures the Cluster Autoscaler from Alibaba Cloud web console.

 ## Step 4-1 - Integrate Istio to the Kubernetes cluster